supertestnet/handcrank/README.md

 # Handcrank: a drivechain wannabe with no softfork

+# TLDR in 2 sentences

+Use a multisig with 51% of miners to emulate a covenant.
+This should be fine because drivechain assumes 51% of miners are honest anyway.

-# TLDR of how handcrank works
+# TLDR in 10 sentences

 1. Alice makes a 51 of 51 multisig address with the most recent btc miners who mined a block
 2. She deposits X btc to it after she gets the miners to create a “presigned withdrawal” covenant